-With sweltering temperatures and not a snowflake in sight, Christmastime is a little different in Peru.
+With sweltering temperatures and not a snowflake in sight, Christmas in Peru is a bit different.
 That doesn’t stop the natives from getting in the festive spirit, though – Christmas light displays take over the city streets, American-style Christmas trees are erected in plazas and Santa Claus pops up at parties all over the country.
-There’s even a scheme whereby volunteers dish out free hot chocolate and cake to the poor on Christmas Eve.
+There’s even a scheme whereby volunteers serve up free hot chocolate and cake to the poor on Christmas Eve.

 Celebrations traditionally take place on Christmas Eve, or ‘La Nocha Buena’ as it’s known in Spanish, with a huge family meal of roasted turkey with apple sauce and tamales (corn dough dumplings stuffed with meat), followed by generous slices of paneton (fruit cake) and cinnamon-infused hot chocolate.
 Once the feast is over, it’s time for to party, with fireworks being let off all over and friends, families and neighbors gathering to salsa well into the early hours.
 Just don’t expect much to be happening on Christmas day itself – after all that drinking and dancing the night before, most people spend the day relaxing and sleeping off their hangovers.